robertpi/sqreen-dotnet-windows/README.md

-This the implementation of ["How to add a header without changing the code base" home asignment](exercise_net.md).
+This the implementation of ["How to add a header without changing the code base" home assignment](exercise_net.md).

-*Warning: this will clone and build the [.NET Runtime](https://github.com/dotnet/runtime/), so requires 10 GB of disk-space once build*
+*Warning: this will clone and build the [.NET Runtime](https://github.com/dotnet/runtime/), so requires 10 GB of disk-space, once built*

 Building
 ========

 Currently there only build scripts for Windows.
 The C# parts will already work under Windows, Linux, macOS & FreeBSD, but the profiler will need build scripts for *nix OSs.

 First ensure you have all the [dependencies for Windows](https://github.com/dotnet/runtime/blob/master/docs/workflow/requirements/windows-requirements.md).
-To ensure all the correct packages from Visual Studio are installed make sure you import [runtime/.vsconfig](runtime/.vsconfig) into the visual studio installer, for more details [how to do this](https://docs.microsoft.com/en-us/visualstudio/install/import-export-installation-configurations?view=vs-2019).
+To ensure all the correct packages from Visual Studio are installed make sure you import [runtime/.vsconfig](runtime/.vsconfig) into the Visual Studio Installer, more details [how to do this](https://docs.microsoft.com/en-us/visualstudio/install/import-export-installation-configurations?view=vs-2019).

 Once all the dependencies are installed first, from a normal Windows command prompt, execute: